MovieCast/desktop/README.md

 Download the latest beta of MovieCast from the
 [GitHub releases](https://github.com/webtorrent/webtorrent-desktop/releases) page.

 MovieCast is currently in beta and is activly being developed.
 You can try out the unstable development version of MovieCast by cloning the Git repo.
-Check out the ["How to Contribuee"](#how-to-contribue) section for instructions on how to build MovieCast.
+Check out the ["How to Contribute"](#how-to-contribute) section for instructions on how to build MovieCast.

 ## How to Contribute